 AboutCody Mejeur is a PhD candidate in English at Michigan State University specializing in new media, narrative, queer studies, cognitive humanities, and digital humanities.
-His work uses video games to theorize narrative as a living, emergent, and playful process that contributes to how we understand ourselves and our realities.
-He has published on methods for using games in pedagogy, gender and queerness in games, and the narrative construction of reality.
-He currently works with the LGBTQ Video Game Archive on preserving and visualizing LGBTQ representation in video games.
-He is a graduate lab lead in MSU’s Digital Humanities and Literary Cognition Lab, and he is adjunct faculty at Ivy Tech Community College.
+Their work uses video games to theorize narrative as a living, emergent, and playful process that contributes to how we understand ourselves and our realities.
+They have published on methods for using games in pedagogy, gender and queerness in games, and the narrative construction of reality.
+They currently work with the LGBTQ Video Game Archive on preserving and visualizing LGBTQ representation in video games.
+They are a graduate lab lead in MSU’s Digital Humanities and Literary Cognition Lab and adjunct faculty at Ivy Tech Community College.

 EducationPhD in English, Michigan State University, 2019

 BA in English and History, Western Michigan University, 2012

 Other PublicationsJournal Articles

 “Gamers, Gender, and Cruel Optimism: The Limits of Social Identity Constructs in The Guild”.
 Co-authored with Amanda Cote.
 Feminist Media Studies (Fall 2017).
 DOI: 10.1080/14680777.2017.1376699

 “Serious Play: Critical Game Studies in an English Setting”.
 The Atrium: A Journal of Academic Voices (Spring 2015).

 “Chasing Wild Space: Narrative Outsides and World-Building Frontiers in Knights of the Old Republic and The Old Republic”.
 Star Wars and the History of Transmedia Storytelling, edited by Dan Hassler-Forest and Sean Guynes, Amsterdam University Press, 2017.
 199-212.